misterhappy2/beer/README.md

 forked from  **jtrawinski/BeerScraper** on github.
 Used for a project to complete my **Springboard** curriculum.

-Beer.py and Scraper.py contain code to scrape beer reviews from BeerAdvocate.com
-To invoke, call  ** df = create_data(20) **  (this would request 20 reviews.)
-It scrapes the first review for a random beer.

 ### jtrawinski's notes:
 "This currently fully working, however it is still a work in progress.
 Eventually this will be used to construct a huge dataset of beer word-frequency data, which will then be used to build a beer recommendation system."
 *jtrawinski's original code has features that I removed, such as vectorizing the review words into an array.
 My code simply stores the full review text.*